duleorlovic/blog/_posts/2015-11-09-rails-testing.md

   end
 ~~~

-If you need to jump into new window opened by target `_blank` than you can
+If you need to switch jump into new window opened by target `_blank` than you
+can
 ~~~
 new_window = window_opened_by { click_link 'Something' }
 # or